hallzy/tv-show-notification/README.md

 ### What if I Accidentally mess with the "B" Column?

+If it isn't too late to undo what you just did, then do that.

-You can just make it blank.
+Otherwise you can just make it blank.
 A blank cell is interpreted as an undefined value and the script will create a starting number which will be the number of episodes that have aired before the current day's date.
 You may end up with duplicate calendar entries after this, but at least the script will be back on track.